shleong11/iti113/project-guide.md

 - Larger teams are expected to show greater depth (e.g., multi-model comparison, pipeline automation, monitoring).
 - The expected problem complexity, model performance, and level of detailed analysis and insights should increase proportionally with team size.
-- AI Governance must be addressed progressively from risk identification (Proposal) to full implementation (Final Report).
-  * Refer and use AI Verify Tool :: [AI-Verify](https://aiverifyfoundation.sg/what-is-ai-verify/) – Singapore’s AI governance testing framework for validating fairness, transparency, and accountability in AI systems.
+- AI Governance must be addressed progressively from risk identification (Proposal) to full implementation (Final Report). ℹ️ Refer and use AI Verify Tool :: [AI-Verify](https://aiverifyfoundation.sg/what-is-ai-verify/) – Singapore’s AI governance testing framework for validating fairness, transparency, and accountability in AI systems.

 ## Deliverables and Assessment Components